mahyar-osn/my-resume/content/authors/admin/_index.md

 Previously I worked for a biotech company called <a href="https://provectusalgae.com/">
 Provectus Algae Pty Ltd</a>, where I lead the machine learning team.
-In this company, we want to accelerate microalgae 🍀 to extract and produce natural biosynthetic molecules 🧬.
+In this company, the aim was (and still is) to accelerate microalgae 🍀 to extract and produce natural biosynthetic molecules 🧬.

 I January 2023, I started Entropia, my consultancy company to help other companies with their AI/ML projects.